 Knowledge exchange webinars

-Since 2001, we have hosted knowledge exchange meetings and opportunities for members of the tobacco control community to showcase their work.
+Since 2001, we have hosted knowledge exchange meetings and opportunities for members of the tobacco control, research and health promotion communities to showcase their work.

 This website contains information on meetings held since 2012.
 For more info on any given session, please contact the speaker directly.
 Materials provided here are free for public use, but we ask that you please credit the speaker or the appropriate source.

 Since 2014, voters have approved the retail sales and adult use of marijuana in Alaska, California, Colorado, Massachusetts, Maine, Nevada, Oregon, and Washington.
 The Vermont legislature and DC voters have also legalized marijuana use, but not sales.
 Tobacco control programs may be impacted by marijuana legalization as states develop a regulated market and public health regulations.
 Michael Tynan will join us to discuss implications of recreational marijuana laws for public health, with an emphasis on the impact on smoke-free policies and surveillance.

 Michael Tynan is a public health analyst at the U.S. Centers for Disease Control and Prevention’s Office on Smoking and Health.
 Michael works with U.S. states and communities on tobacco control policy issues and is a subject matter expert on tobacco prices, smoke-free polices and point of sale policies.
 Michael previously served as the Policy Officer with the Oregon Public Health Division where he worked on various public health issues, including development of public health administrative rules on marijuana.

 Click here to view the webinar presenting the results of second-hand smoke in multi-unit housing in BC.
 After you select the link, please enter your name and email, and click register.
 This will take you to the previously recorded webinar.